 |SOCIAL BEES – HONEY BEE||SOLITARY BEES – RED MASON BEE|

-Each of us can actively contribute to save wild bees.
+Anyone can actively contribute to saving wild bees.
 You just need to:

 - blue tansy,